twobob/Hobo/README.md

 # Hobo
-DMCA-free tracks, safe to hear in streams provided by Twobob and Friends
+DMCA-free tracks, safe to hear in streams provided by Twobob, with his Friends

 https://twobob.github.io/Hobo/ for the videos